 This style of wreath with bells is used along Main and a little bit of some side streets from Avenue A to the BNSF railroad tracks at about 3rd Avenue.

 In 2013 the incandescent lights in the wreaths seen above were replaced with cool white LED lights.
 For more pictures of Hutchinson's street pole decorations under lots of weather conditions, see my 2010 Hutchinson Christmas light guide

 The window of Johnson Music at 5th and Main features a snowman made of drums.

-Something entirely new this year: artist Brady Scott painted many of Main Street's business windows this year from about 3rd through 7th streets.
+Something entirely new in 2014: artist Brady Scott painted many of Main Street's business windows this year from about 3rd through 7th streets.

 Jillian's Italian Grill at 216 N Main Street displays a motorized store display Santa inside.
-For some reason they tend to feel he needs sunglasses.
+For the last few years they have felt he needs sunglasses.

-Reger Rental at 615 North Main Street is also displaying a motorized store window Santa.
+Reger Rental at 615 North Main Street displays a motorized store window Santa.

 Light and Sound Synchronized Displays

 There are at least two synchronized music and light shows in Hutchinson.
 I have listed the FM radio frequency you'll need so you can already be tuned in as you approach.